 Finally, now as the pandemic moves closer to an “endemic,” another work strategy is emerging.
 This encompasses a blend of full-time, or (longer-term) part-time, W2 workers with the highly specialized and talented skills that a freelancer, or contract worker, can bring to the table.
 Attracting and retaining these workers will be fundamental to future business success in this ever growing freelance economy, and as work environments continue to evolve.

-How to Adopt a Blended Workforce and Thrive
+How to Adopt a Freelance Workforce and Thrive

 As discussed, a true blended workforce combines the efforts of W2 workers and skills-based freelancers.
 In order to effectively adopt a blended workforce and take advantage of the freelance economy, you will need to consider the following:

-Win the War on Talent with a Contingent Workforce Strategy
+Win the War on Talent in a Freelance Economy